einat/nddrylliog-blog/2012-12-20-ld25-postmortem.md

 [doll]: https://github.com/nddrylliog/doll

-I started developing the initial version with that, but then quickly realizde it wasn't going to cut it: defining 'prototypes' from within an ill-conceived DSL, listening for every possible type of message was going to be too long.
+I started developing the initial version with that, but then quickly realized it wasn't going to cut it: defining 'prototypes' from within an ill-conceived DSL, listening for every possible type of message was going to be too long.
 And to have the full benefits of doll, I should have wrapped every other library I was using in the same style.